brian-team/brian2/docs_sphinx/user/input.rst

     G = NeuronGroup(100, 'dv/dt = -v / (10*ms) : 1')
     P = PoissonInput(G, 'v', 100, 100*Hz, weight=0.1)

-The `PoissonInput` class is however more restrictive than `PoissonGroup`, it only allows for a constant rate across all neurons (but you can create several `PoissonInput` objects, targeting different subgroups).
-It internally uses `BinomialFunction` which will draw a random number each time step, either from a binomial distribution or from a normal distribution as an approximation to the binomial distribution if :math:`n p > 5 \wedge n (1 - p) > 5`, where :math:`n` is the number of inputs and :math:`p = dt \cdot rate` the spiking probability for a single input.
+Each input of the PoissonInput is connected to all the neurons of the target NeuronGroup but each neuron receives independent realizations of the Poisson spike trains.The `PoissonInput` class is however more restrictive than `PoissonGroup`, it only allows for a constant rate across all neurons (but you can create several `PoissonInput` objects, targeting different subgroups).
+It internally uses `BinomialFunction` which will draw a random number each time step, either from a binomial distribution or from a normal distribution as an approximation to the binomial distribution if :math:`n p > 5 \wedge n (1 - p) > 5` , where :math:`n` is the number of inputs and :math:`p = dt \cdot rate` the spiking probability for a single input.

 .. _network_operation: